jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Jigs _screens_.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 - Add the `widgets` property to a jig.
 Configure the `size` and `jigId` for all the jigs you want to navigate to from the current jig.
-- The order of the `jigIds` configured in the YAML determines the order in which the widgets appear in the jig.&#x20;
+- The order of the `jigIds` configured in the YAML determines the order in which the widgets appear in the jig.
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/MrflMb4FTKatNzKa0LJlK_customhub-widgets.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/MrflMb4FTKatNzKa0LJlK_customhub-widgets.PNG" size="80" width="1240" height="2500" position="center" caption}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/MrflMb4FTKatNzKa0LJlK_customhub-widgets.PNG" size="80" position="center" caption}
 :::
 ::::